chetanguptaa/portfolio/README.md

     3. TailwindCSS and ShadcnUI
     4. Framer-Motion
     5. Sanity.io
-    6. Icons provided by lucide-react and React-Icons.
+    6. Icons provided by lucide react and React-Icons.

 ## 🍂 Setup